WHAT TO DO IF YOU FIND A GUINEA PIG

 THEY NEED THESE THINGS ASAP!

 Can you foster?
 If you are in LA, OC or Ventura County and can foster these guinea pigs that you have found, we will set you up with a proper cage and get you up to speed on all care info.
-If you cannot keep them, taking them to your nearest shelter may be their best chance.
-You can also post on your local Nextdoor group and ask all of your friends and family members if they would like to adopt some adorable guinea pigs.

 Thank You For Stepping Up And Saving Their Lives

+Pregnant mamas and young nursing babies are urgent, and we will do our best to make room for them.
 We are a small foster based rescue made up of dedicated people just like you!
-If you can foster the guinea pigs that you have found or know someone who can foster them, we will be able to set you up with all supplies.
+If you can foster the guinea pigs that you have found or know someone who can, we will be able to set you up with all supplies and guidance you need.